Does Tea Expire? How Long Tea Lasts For

 6. Floral Tea:

-Characteristics: Floral infusions, including chamomile, rose petals, jasmine, and lavender blends, rapidly lose flavor and aroma.
+Characteristics: Floral infusions, such as chamomile, rose petals, jasmine, and lavender blends, rapidly lose their flavor and aroma.

 Maximizing Your Tea's Shelf Life: Practical Storage Tips

 1. Use Airtight Containers: Store tea in airtight containers to prevent oxidation.
-Opt for glass jars, stainless steel tins, or ceramic containers to preserve tea freshness.
+Opt for glass jars, stainless steel tins, or ceramic containers to preserve the freshness of your tea.

 2. Control Moisture: Add moisture-absorbing packets to prevent mold.
 Keep your tea in a dry place to preserve its shelf life.

 3. Maintain Optimal Temperature: Avoid storing tea near heat or sunlight.
-Keep it in a cool, dark spot to preserve flavor and aroma.
+Store it in a cool, dark place to preserve its flavor and aroma.

 4. Avoid Strong Odors: Tea quickly absorbs odors.
 To maintain its original aroma, keep it away from strong-smelling items.